-Placemaking, Street Character, and Urban Form Visual assets such as landscaped medians, tree-lined streets, and building facades should be integrated into a coordinated corridor design.
-Near Fordham Boulevard, the physical character of NC 54 and adjacent development should coordinate with the redevelopment vision of Glen Lennox as established in the Glen Lennox Area Neighborhood Conservation District Plan.
-Mixed-use centers should include public spaces and promote a more holistic corridor design.
-Active frontages are encouraged to create vibrancy and ensure pedestrian activity over time.
+- A cohesive street design along Martin Luther King Jr. Boulevard, from I-40 to downtown, should be achieved through landscaping, building placement, and design guidelines. - Building, site, and landscape design should be integrated with bus rapid transit stops. - The character of the surrounding neighborhoods should be preserved while providing multimodal connections to new destinations, amenities, and public spaces. - Buildings should be located closer to Martin Luther King Jr. Boulevard with wide, shaded and continuous multimodal paths to enhance walkability and frame the gateway corridor. - Building placement for the portion of the corridor south of Hillsborough Street should reinforce an extension of the urban character found in Downtown Chapel Hill. - Active frontages are encouraged to create vibrancy and ensure pedestrian activity over time.
 These frontages should consider the placement of buildings on the site, the location of primary building entrances, streetscapes, and pedestrian-scaled amenities.
-In some cases, active frontages may mean that retail and services should be allowed on the first floor within the Apartment Character Type.
-Active frontages in this Focus Area should include NC 54 between Fordham Boulevard and Findley Golf Course Road, the intersection of NC 54 and Barbee Chapel Road, the frontage along Finley Golf Course Road, and along interior connections.
-(See Activated Street Frontage Map.)
-The Focus Area is characterized by its inviting streetscapes that blend the aesthetics of the built environment with mature tree canopies within the public right-of-way and as part of private development.
+In some cases, active frontages may mean that retail and services should be allowed on the first floor within the Apartment character type.
+Active frontages in this Focus Area should include the intersections of Martin Luther King Jr. Boulevard at Homestead Road and Estes Drive as well as along Martin Luther King Jr. Boulevard south of Bolin Creek.
+(See Activated Street Frontage Map.) - The Focus Area is characterized by its inviting streetscapes that blend the aesthetics of the built environment with mature tree canopies within the public right-of-way and as part of private development.
 Maintain this quality by preserving key vegetative areas and implementing new street tree plantings to support this character, shade sidewalks, and help frame the public realm.